himanshum9/go-poc/Important Golang Questions.md

 Arr: [1, 3, 5, 7, 10, 2, 4] Product: 70.
 Give the indexes of the two integers that equals the product?
 Develop rest apis, where you forward the request towards dummy open source endpoints to fetch json response?
 Design and develop an application for payments gateway where you should use Payment interface with Pay method and provide different methods like UPI, credit card and give discount as per payment method.

+Que: What is Semophore in golang, have you heard about it?

+Que: What is closure in go?
+Ans: A closure in go is function that can capture variable from its outer function and can store itself even when the outer function is already executed.

+strconv.Itoa() - > integer to string
+strconv.Atoi()  -> string to integer
+strconv.ParseFloat().  -> str to float

+-------Strings package function
+str := "    apple,  orange,banana,orange.  "

+parts := strings.Split(str,",").  -> convert string to array
+strings.Count(str,"orange"). - > counting occurance in strings
+strings.TrimSpace(str).  -> trim the whitespace before and after text strings.Join([]string{str1,str2}, " ").  -> concat 2 strings

+-------- time package function: curr := time.Now()   -> will give the current time (with extra data like utc etc) curr.Format("2006-01-02 15:04:05") - > formated time in string val := curr.Format("2006-01-02 3:04 PM"). -> for 12 hr time in string
+time.Parse("2006-01-02",val) - > convert it to time.Time
+time.Sleep(4* time.Second)  -> add sleep time

+---------- files operation package os and io/ioutil file,err := os.Create("example.txt") -> it will create new file or truncate existing
+out,err := io.WriteString(file, "This is the strind") - >it will add string in file

 Que: WHat is Rest Api?
 Ans: Mechanism for communication between services, it is based on http protocols and uses mainly 4 methods(get,post,put,delete),it uses url to identify resource and it is stateless in nature(each request independent of future and past)